Why Feedback Cultures Fail — and What Systems Need Instead

 • closing loops with follow-through

-Without visible absorption, trust declines.
+Without visible absorption, trust declines quickly.

-2) Protected truth-telling
+2) Protected Truth-Telling

 Truth-telling must be protected not only formally, but socially.